CD

 Stevenson subsequently moved to Columbia’s Toronto office.
 In 1915 he became a salesman with Nordheimer Piano and Music

-Company in the talking machine department of their Toronto store, located at 220 Yonge Street.
-1
+Company in the talking machine department of their Toronto store, located at 220 Yonge Street.1

-time, Stevenson started the Regal Phonograph Co., working out of a phonograph repair shop at 43 Queen Street East.
+Around the same time, Stevenson started the Regal Phonograph Co., working out of a phonograph repair shop at 43 Queen Street East.
 He

 produced a phonograph called the "Victoria", a name chosen in obvious imitation of the "Victrola".